 “What if someone comes with an army?”
 I wanted to ask.
 “I can’t eat all of them, and I have no idea if I’m immune to catapults or battering rams.
 If you want to show off, shouldn’t you protect your investment?
-Or, for that matter, why make me at all?
-Sure, this is a flashy piece of sorcery, but I can’t believe this is the best use of magical time and energy.
+Actually, I know I didn’t ask to exist; why make me at all?
+Sure, this is a flashy piece of sorcery, but I can’t believe it’s the best use of magical time and resources.
 Oughtn’t you save that kind of thing for problems which can’t be solved through existing technology?
-I mean, standing in front of people and threatening them can be handled pretty easily with your existing resources.
-Couldn’t you just put a garrison here, and if someone approaches, take ’em into a little room, ask your question, and if they can’t answer, it’s arrow-to-the-chest time?
+I mean, standing in front of people and threatening them can be handled pretty easily with perfectly mundane methods.
+I can see all this making sense for some kind of lone spellcrafter, because they don’t have armies, but you’re not alone, and you do have an army.
+Couldn’t you just put a garrison here, and if someone approaches, have a couple of burly sergeants take ’em into a little room and have the troops ask your question, and if the subject can’t answer properly, it’s arrow-to-the-chest time?
 It’s not even like you’ll be out the arrows; it’s YOUR damn room.
 Pluck your bolts from the corpse and get on with things.”

 Expensive?
 Sure, but you run a nation-state, fellow.
 You’ve got soldiers already, and they’re practical.
 THEY can, for example, send you written reports.
 Me, even if I could write, I got…paws.
 Unhelpful.

 And THEY don’t have to eat their kills.
 Do you know how often travellers bathe around here?
 Not.
 Often.
 Enough.
-I bet you wouldn’t eat unwashed vegetables; but you had a choice, after all.
+I bet you wouldn’t eat unwashed vegetables, even; but you have a choice, after all.

-He can leave?
+He can leave, no problem.
 Me?
 I’ve thought about it.
 Honestly, I’m not sure what happens if I try to move far from this spot.
-I’m not sure I won’t just turn back to unliving stone.
-If you’ve ever had a nightmare about turning to stone, becoming slowly more rigid, less a living thing and more an object, consider what it would be like for me.
+I’m not certain I won’t just freeze back into unliving rock.
+If you’ve ever had a nightmare about turning to stone, becoming increasingly more rigid, less independent, less a living thing and more an object.
+Now consider what that fear’s like for me.
 I’ve been there.
-If you fear turning to stone, you probably think about the moment when the spark of life goes out.
-I know better.
-I know that the spark of life goes out, and then you just stay there, slowly eroding in the wind and rain, for literal geological ages.
+If you’ve ever seen a statue and had a moment’s irrational fear, “What if that happened to me?” – you’d quite likely focus on that transitional moment, that instant when the spark of life goes out.
+Perhaps you’d think the really bad part would come when you transition from living flesh into inanimate objet d’art.
+But I know better.
+I know that the spark of life goes out, and then you just stay there, in whatever position you inhabited in the final instant of having any say in what happens to you.
+And that’s all you do: you stay there, slowly eroding in the wind and rain, for literal geological ages.

-For an added bit of terror, I’ve considered that it might happen while I’m flying, and then I’d be Sphinx rubble, and thus, a tourist attraction.
-Maybe I could soar away free; but I doubt it.
+Sometimes, to give this particular horror just a little bit more juice, I’ve considered that the transformation might happen while I’m flying, and then I’d be Sphinx rubble, and thus, a tourist attraction.
+Maybe I’m wrong; maybe, if I tried, I could soar away free; but I doubt it.
 He told me to “stay”, and, like a dog (I. am. part. lion.
-Not the same thing)—I stay.
+Not the same thing)—like a dog, I stay.